That’s one very famous balcony.

 The balcony on the second floor facing the back gardens doesn’t look particularly special.
 But here in the Czech capital city of Prague there’s an important connection between that building’s balcony and events leading to the fall of the Wall.
 This building is also the German Embassy, and it’s where Hans-Dietrich Genscher looked over the crowds from the balcony and made a famous speech in 1989.

-All over eastern Europe, decades-old communism was beginning to collapse.
+All over eastern Europe, the iron fist of decades-old communism was beginning to collapse.

-In May, Hungary had begun removing parts of the their wall, but under the pretense of a “Pan-European Picnic” near the town of Sopron in August, the country opened its border with Austria for three hours, allowing hundreds of east Germans free passage into western Europe.
+In May, Hungary had begun removing parts of the their wall, but under the pretense of a “Pan-European Picnic” near the town of Sopron in August, the country opened its border with Austria for three hours, allowing hundreds of East Germans (people from the GDR1) free passage into western Europe.
 Hungary would eventually open their borders for good in mid-September.

 The Czechoslovak Socialist Republic (Czechoslovakia) was the “bridge” connecting East Germany with West Germany’s Bavaria, and Czechoslovakia’s capital city of Prague was also home to the West German Embassy.

-Eventually, thousands of East Germans crossed the East German-Czechoslovak border, arrived in Prague, and streamed into the gardens of the West German Embassy.
+Eventually, thousands of East Germans seeking passage to the West crossed the East German-Czechoslovak border and arrived in Prague.
+Refugees streamed into the gardens of the West German Embassy.
 An estimated 4000 East Germans occupied the cramped gardens, and living conditions deteriorated quickly.
-For all, the goal was one and the same: they all wanted to head west and they needed permission to leave.
+For all, the goal was one and the same: they all wanted to go west and they needed permission to leave the embassy and enter West Germany.

-Negotiations ensued between the two German states, including also the United Nations.
-Hans-Dietrich Genscher, Foreign Minister and Vice Chancellor of West Germany, arrived at the West German Embassy in Prague to deal with the growing crisis and address the crowds of East German refugees.
+Negotiations took place among the two German states and the United Nations.
+On 30 September 1989, Hans-Dietrich Genscher, Foreign Minister and Vice Chancellor of West Germany, arrived at their Embassy in Prague to deal with the growing crisis and to address the crowds of East German refugees.
 Murmurs from those camped on the grounds grew louder in excited anticipation.
-In the evening, Genscher stepped out onto the upper balcony; calls for silence gave him an opportunity to speak.
+In the evening, Genscher stepped onto the upper balcony.
+People looked up to the balcony with high expectations.
+Among calls for silence, Genscher spoke into the microphone.

-Genscher never made it past the twelfth word, “Ausreise“, the only word the crowd needed to hear.
+Genscher never made it past the word, “Ausreise” (departure).
+This was the only word people needed to hear.

 Genscher’s remaining words were immediately drowned out to deafening shouts of joy, disbelief, relief, and applause.
-In the following days, special trains were brought in to bring East German refugees from Prague directly to West Germany.
+In the following days, special trains arrived in Prague to bring East German refugees directly into West Germany.

 Present day: no need to escape